dev-jam/opensesame-plugin-audio_low_latency/README.md

 ## 2. LICENSE
 ----------

-The Audio Low Latency Plug-in is distributed under the terms of the GNU General Public License 3.
+The Audio Low Latency plug-in is distributed under the terms of the GNU General Public License 3.
 The full license should be included in the file COPYING, or can be obtained from

 - <http://www.gnu.org/licenses/gpl.txt>